 That makes this prophecy—even though it has a lot of bad news—the most exciting, wonderful news imaginable!

-The First Seal of Revelation: False Prophets
+The First Seal: False Prophets

 The first seal Christ opens reveals the first horseman of the apocalypse.
 The first four seals reveal a total of four horsemen.